leelooauto/hamptons-backyard-server/README.md

 ---

-## 3. Revert Hotspot and Connect to a New Wi-Fi Network
+## 3. Revert Hotspot and Connect to a New Wi-Fi Network (Internet Enabled)
 Use when: Moving the system from standalone operation to integration with an existing Wi-Fi network, typically when a new owner wants broader network access, remote control, or integration with their own infrastructure.

 ### Connect to the Pi Hotspot